whitneyburton/portfolios/students/1605/christopher-concannon/20161110-chris-concannon-m4.markdown

 I was part of the self-driven group "Whiskey Tango" for Scale Up.
 I learned much about Android App development, and created two simple apps during my learning.
 I submitted one PR and received valuable feedback from a Turing mentor in California.
 I also documented my learning via two detailed blog posts on Medium which were both shared and favorited multiple times, and gained me several followers on the site.

 I received a total 285/300 points for Scale Up.
 I had points knocked off mainly because I did not open a PR for review in the first week of the project.

+Instructor Notes:
+- Blog post is thorough and helpful.
+I'm not sure the inline images were the best choice.
+It shrinks the readable area, and makes it a little harder to read.
+- Nice progress on an android app, and android development in general.
+- I'd recommend adding a README to your android project so you can talk about it.

 #### Idea Box